JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.md

 ## COMMON LaTeX MATH EQUATIONS

-Note, dollar sign delimiters not shown.
-Also, you can't use begin{equation}
+For brevity dollar sign delimiters are not shown.
-because that is not part of LateX for math.
-You are now getting into LaTeX typesetting capabilities.

 You can use,